Skip to Page Content

 The Consortium continued to focus on closing gaps for disparity groups.

-The current report, and the previous two annual reports, are available in PDF and text-file formats:
+The current report, and the previous two annual reports, are available as PDF files: